EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-hotfixes-03-10-2024.md

     * Now launches the standalone version of Dolphin by default
     * Now launches Ryujinx by default
     * Now launches melonDS DS by default
     * Symlinks to the old ES-DE install so old Steam shortcuts continue to work
+    * ES-DE now no longer shows junk files for Xenia installs
 * Sega Model 2 and Sega Model 3:
     * Widescreen is now fixed for the Model 2 Emulator and Supermodel and will be applied automatically when appropriate
     * Model 2 install now works through EmuDeck